Part 1 – The Farm House

 Six layers of carpet revealed what used to be hardwood floors… could have passed for driftwood now.
 Layers of paneling (4 to be exact) revealed cracked and crumbling plaster.
 It took three months of twelve hour days before the house went from looking like this:

 Ok, so there’s still holes in the ceiling but at least you can walk without fear of paying the cellar an unexpected visit.

-By November I was about fed up with living in the cinder block building.
+By November the cinder block barn wasn’t nearly as fun to live in.
 There was of course, no heat and concrete holds the chill quite well.
 (Why don’t they make freezers out of cinder blocks?
 Seriously!)
 The windows were… ahem, incomplete. (broken is such a harsh word) I can remember watching the first snow of the year blowing across my bed through the broken glass.
 I took to sleeping in a sleeping bag with my Carhartt on.
 (Ask hubby how much he liked THAT look!)
-If ever a girl needed motivation to keep working on a house… the cold was it!
+By Thanksgiving the toilet bowl was freezing over every morning.
+If ever a girl needed motivation to work harder… that was it!
 By Dec the house looked like this:

 So what kind of fools live in a barn without heat, and take on projects that even the tax assessor says should be burnt down?
 The kind with a dream.
 A lifelong dream of farming on a little piece of land and living a simple, more natural lifestyle.
-This property, because it was “unlivable” gave us the opportunity to buy land outright and ultimately live completely debt-free.
-We practiced alot of reclaiming, recycling and doing-without (try cooking without counter tops for 6 months) to make the dream a reality.
+This property, because it was “unlivable” gave us the opportunity to buy land completely debt-free.
+We practiced a lot of reclaiming, recycling and doing-without (try cooking without counter tops for 6 months) to make the dream a reality.